 mission and vision posted somewhere in the office; that way, it’s a constant

-reminder to everyone.
+reminder to everyone. - Grow yourself first

 The next step you want to take after you have a clear vision of where you want to take